Dartez Jacobs: New Yorker Lions

-After not being selected in the 2016 NFL draft, Jacobs was invited to participate in the nearby Atlanta Falcons locals day, but was not offered a contract.
-He later signed with the New Yorker Lions as a reserve American import.
+In 2017 Jacobs signed with the New Yorker Lions as a reserve American import.

 Kirchdorf Wildcats

 In 2018 Jacobs signed with the Kirchdorf Wildcats during their first season as one of 16 teams in the German Football League.
 Jacobs split time between cornerback and safety, recording 92 tackles, 4 interceptions, 13 passes deflected, and 4 tackles-for-loss.

 Cologne Centurions

 Jacobs signed with the Cologne Centurions of the newly formed European League of Football (ELF) ahead of the 2021 season.
 He compiled 41 tackles, 3 tackles for loss, 1 sack, 1 interception, 6 pass breakups, and 2 forced fumbles.

 Raiders Tirol

 On January 11, 2022, Jacobs signed with Raiders Tirol.

 New Orleans Breakers

 After the European League of Football expanded to Austria Jacobs would opt out of his contract entering the USFL Draft pool.

 Jacobs was selected with the sixth pick in the 18th round of the 2022 USFL draft by the New Orleans Breakers.
 He was placed on injured reserve on May 24, 2022, after suffering an injury.
 After undergoing treatment and rehabilitation for post-concussion syndrome, Jacobs announced his pledge to the Concussion Legacy Foundation (CLF).